ppapasaikas/SANJUAN/README.txt

 If you prefer to obtain annotation data only for some species but not all, we provide individual files for download.
-The installation procedure for them is the same as for the the complete bundle of splicing annotations.
+The installation procedure is the same as for the complete bundle of splicing annotations.

 https://s3.amazonaws.com/PAN/SANJUAN/SANJUAN_db_hg19.tar.gz
 https://s3.amazonaws.com/PAN/SANJUAN/SANJUAN_db_hg38.tar.gz